Ravi Mohan: 2021–present: Professional expansion

 After a two-year absence from the big screen, Ravi made his debut on OTT platforms with his 25th film, Bhoomi, in 2021.
 The film was initially supposed to release in theatres but was instead released on OTT due to the COVID-19 pandemic in India.
 In 2022, he was seen in Mani Ratnam's Ponniyin Selvan as Arulmozhivarman who later became the Chola Emperor Raja Raja Chola.
 The second part was Ponniyin Selvan: II released in 2023.
-He appeared in the revenge film Siren, followed by the comedy drama film Brother, which was released in theatres on October 31, 2024, and digitally on ZEE5 on November 29, 2024.
+He appeared in the revenge film Siren, followed by the comedy drama film Brother, which was released in 2024.

-In 2025, Ravi Mohan started his own production house named Ravi Mohan Studios.It has produces and distributed a number of films and television series under the banner and has also acted in all of them.
-Some of these films include Bro Code, An Ordinary Man and Khaaki Squad.
+In 2025, Ravi Mohan founded his own production house, Ravi Mohan Studios.
+The company has produced and distributed several films and television series under its banner, all of which featured Mohan in acting roles.
+Some of these films include Bro Club, An Ordinary Man and Khaaki Squad.
+In 2026, he starred in the political action drama Parasakthi, which was released in 2026.
+On 16 May 2026, Ravi announced an indefinite hiatus from acting until his marital issues ended.
+However, later the same month, he began filming for Benz.

 Personal life

-Ravi married Aarthi, daughter of film producer Sujatha Vijayakumar, in 2009.
+Ravi married Aarti, daughter of film producer Sujatha Vijayakumar, in 2009.
 They have two sons, Aarav and Ayaan.
 Aarav appeared alongside his father in the film Tik Tik Tik (2018).
-Ravi and Aarthi separated in September 2024, with Ravi filing for divorce.
+Ravi and Aarthi separated in September 2024.

+After Ravi Mohan addressed the media about his divorce from Aarti Ravi, Aarti’s mother shared her response.
+As reported by Indian Express, at a recent event, Sujatha referred to an earlier interview and said it contains important details about how the marriage took place.
+"There was an interview in Vikatan magazine in 2008 that explained this.
+I am looking for it now.
+It reveals who got blackmailed and who cut their wrists to get married”.

 In January 2025, he changed his stage name to his real name, Ravi Mohan.
-While still married, Ravi started a relationship with singer/therapist Kenisha Francis.